 Click the row of the shipment for which you want to generate a report.

 The View Shipment page appears with the details of the kit shipment that you selected.

 Click Print.
-The Print options window appears
+The Print options window appears with two options as below: